 Prof Richard Walker joined Diamond Light Source as Technical Director in January 2002.
 He was previously Director of the Light Sources Division at Sincrotrone Trieste in Italy, and prior to that he was a key member of the Daresbury Laboratory SRS team.
 He is a visiting Professor of Physics at the University of Oxford.

 Jane Tirard joined Diamond as Director of Finance and Corporate Services in 2015.
-With over 30 years of regional and global experience in business and financial management, she was most recently Finance Director at Queen Mary University of London, and previously held the post of Executive Director of Finance at STFC; joining STFC after many years in the R&D Division of Pfizer.
+With over 30 years of regional and global experience in business and financial management, she was most recently Finance Director at Queen Mary, University of London; and before that she was the Executive Director of Finance for Diamond's major shareholder, STFC.
+Prior to joining the public sector, Jane held several positions with Pfizer.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.

 Copyright © 2022 Diamond Light Source

 Diamond Light Source® and the Diamond logo are registered trademarks of Diamond Light Source Ltd